 The Supplemental Register is provided by the United States Patent and Trademark Office (USPTO) as a way to federally register certain types of US trademarks.
 Although it doesn’t offer all of the benefits and protections of the Principal Register, it’s still a valuable tool that should be utilized under appropriate circumstances.

 The USPTO maintains two separate trademark registers.
 The Principal Register is reserved for trademarks that are considered “distinctive.”
-On the other hand, the Supplemental Register is for trademarks that have not yet acquired distinctiveness or “secondary meaning” in the minds of consumers.
+On the other hand, the Supplemental Register is for trademarks that haven’t yet acquired distinctiveness or “secondary meaning” in the minds of consumers.

 What is Proof of Use for Trademark Registration?